The geometry of cluster varieties from surfaces

 To construct coordinates on $\mathcal{D}^+(S)$, fix a point $m\in\mathcal{D}^+(S)$ and let $i\in J$ be an edge of the ideal triangulation $T$.
 The point $m$ determines a point of the Teichm\"uller space of~$\Sigma_{p_1,\dots,p_k}$ where $\Sigma=S_\mathcal{D}$, and we can represent this by a hyperbolic structure such that the image of the boundary $\partial S$ is geodesic.
 By cutting along the image of $\partial S$, we recover the surfaces $S$ and $S^\circ$ equipped with hyperbolic structures with geodesic boundary.

 Suppose the edge $i$ corresponds to an arc connecting two holes in $S$.
-(The construction is similar if one or both of the endpoints are punctures.)
 Choose a pair of geodesics $g_1$ and~$g_2$ in the upper half plane $\mathbb{H}$ which project to these boundary components.
 Deform the arc connecting the holes by winding its endpoints around the holes infinitely many times in the direction prescribed by the orientation.
 This corresponds to deforming the preimage $\tilde{i}$ in $\mathbb{H}$ so that its endpoints coincide with endpoints of~$g_1$ and~$g_2$.
 If we let $i^\circ$ be the image of the arc $i$ under the tautological map $S\rightarrow S^\circ$, then we can apply the same procedure to $i^\circ$ to get an arc $\tilde{i}^\circ$ in $\mathbb{H}$.

 Choose horocycles $c_1$ and~$c_2$ around the endpoints of $\tilde{i}$.
 The horocycle $c_k$ intersects~$g_k$ in a unique point.
 By Lemma~\ref{lem:correspondence}, there is a corresponding point on $g_k^\circ$ and thus a corresponding horocycle $c_k^\circ$.
 The map constructed in Lemma~\ref{lem:correspondence} restricts to an isometry on $g_k$, so if we shift $c_k$ by some amount, then the corresponding horocycle $c_k^\circ$ will shift by the same amount.